AlenSkaria/tributePage/README.md

 Tribute Page project

-This is a protfolio project on freeCodeCamp
+This is a simple html, css protfolio project on freeCodeCamp

 https://alenskaria.github.io/tributePage/